cooldad23/ai-learning-2026/README.md

 -

 Completed Module 4 of Coursera's Programming for Everybody course
+- Completed Chapter 2
   - Completed "Pay Calculator" assignment - Writing a program to prompt the user for hours and rate per hour using input() function to compute gross pay

 • 01/13
 -